Ellen McWilliams

 Archives have been at the heart of all of my work as an academic and they have a renewed importance in my writing.

-My first book about the aftershocks of suppressed histories, Resting Places: On Wounds, War and the Irish Revolution, will be published by Beyond the Pale Books in November 2023.
+My first book about the aftershocks of suppressed histories, Resting Places: On Wounds, War and the Irish Revolution, was published by Beyond the Pale Books in November 2023.

 I am indebted to the Fulbright Programme for a Fulbright Scholar Award, the Arts Council of Ireland for a Writer's Agility Award, and the Society of Authors for a Foundation Award to support the completion of this work and other works in progress.